nfotinakes/mrc_volunteer_system/README.md

 This section will outline some of the structure and libraries used within the components of the front end.
 For more detailed user use cases, see the following section, <a href="#usage">Usage</a>.

-The client/front end is structured with each major page organized within the `src/scenes` subdirectory, with `index.jsx` as the main component, and any additional sub-components are located in that folder.
-Global components such as the Sidebar and Topbar are located in the `src/global` folder, and any additional components, such as analytical charts are located in the `src/components` folder.
+The client/front end is structured with each major page organized within the `client/src/scenes` subdirectory, with `index.js` as the entry level component, `App.js` as the main component, and any additional sub-components are located in that folder.
+Global components such as the Sidebar and Topbar are located in the `client/src/scenes/global` subdirectory, and any additional variable components, such as the analytical BarChart are located in the `client/src/components` folder.
+If you wish to add more Nivo charts, add them here.

+The `.env` file contains the API URL to use site-wide, edit this to your URL.

 The client-side makes heavy use of the React library [Material UI](https://mui.com/) such as the following MUI components:
 * [Box](https://mui.com/material-ui/react-box/)